Taliahsoleymani/hrv_collab/README.md

 # HRV Collaboration Pipeline

-This repository offers a pipeline to study the physiological effects of an infusion given during an MRI scan on individuals with mood disorders.
-It enables the collection, processing, and analysis of data such as heart rate (HR), helping researchers explore the infusion's impact on physiological parameters related to mood disorder symptoms.
+This repository provides a pipeline to study the physiological effects of an infusion administered during an MRI scan on individuals with mood disorders.
+It facilitates the processing and analysis of heart rate (HR) data, allowing researchers to examine the infusion's impact on physiological parameters associated with mood disorder symptoms.

 ## Study Design and Time Points